eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 * **New Session-Bound Deployment Model:** A primary deployment model using **(D)TLS Exported Authenticators** has been introduced.
 This aligns the protocol with the **SEAL WG charter** and directly supports continuous attestation for Trusted Execution Environments (TEEs).

-* **Formal Model of Attestion Renewal:** Exploratory formal modeling and analysis of the attestation renewal model has been completed.
+* **Formal Model of Attestation Renewal:** Exploratory formal modeling and analysis of the attestation renewal model has been completed.

 * **Consolidation of Implementation Guide:** Key concepts from the separate implementation guide (`draft-ritz-eca-impl-00`) have been merged into this core specification for clarity and completeness.
 This includes:
     * **Instance Factor Patterns (IFP):** The Hardware-Rooted (A), Orchestrator-Provisioned (B), and Artifact-Based (C) patterns are now formally part of the core draft.